+Figure 1.
+One of the explorable landmarks in our VR world.
+BACKGROUND

 Socio-economic forces are increasingly pushing us towards optimizing the relationship between effort and resulting value.
 In general, the global industry is shifting more from physical to mental work.
 We also see that as our society becomes safer, develops more technology, and relies more on mental work, we lose our physical awareness.
 Often we find ourselves walking and waiting with eyes glued to our smartphones.
 Even at the gym, we tune into our music and tune out of the world around us.

-Spooky McSpook is a VR RPG open world game with the element of exploration.
-The main gameplay involves encountering enemies in the world, and discovering new weapons to fight with.
-To avoid being ambushed by mad skeletons or other evil creatures of the night, the player must always be aware of their surroundings.
-Constantly having to look around in the virtual world will enforce a habit that transfers to real-life and helps the player realize the importance of situational awareness.
+These raised a few issues:

+An increased amount of accidents where pedestrians walk into traffic without looking

+Sober persons driving as poorly as if they were intoxicated because of texting while driving

+People in need of assistance going unnoticed because no one is paying attention

+OBJECTIVES

+To create an open world explorable in Virtual Reality

+Make interesting enemies to create unique and challenging gameplay

+Make gameplay and combat mechanics highly immersive for the player

+Promote situational awareness by punishing the player for not paying attention

 Methodology - Tools

 We use Unity and C# scripting.
 Our hardware used during development is two desktop PC setups in the VR room at The Hive on the NTU campus.
 One of these desktop PCs is equipped with an Oculus Rift headset and controllers.
 The other desktop has a HTC Vive including controllers.
 Steam VR is our interface to use these VR systems with Unity, providing handy prefabs such as the [CameraRig] which makes the game camera follow the movement of the player’s headset and also includes controllers.
 Additionally, the VRTK toolkit gives us some extra VR functionality such as picking up objects and using these.
 Some development work has also been carried out on our laptops, using the VR simulator by utilizing the VRTK_SDKManager seamlessly switching which SDK is used depending on the setup used.
 Our 3D assets and animations are primarily sourced from the Unity Asset Store.

+After the end of the development phase the final game was built into an executable file, being able to be played on any machine without requiring the Unity Project and its assets to be present.

 Methodology – Design and Development

 The player is free to move around in a large, dark forest and can equip a simple melee weapon at the start of the game.
 Weapons are controlled with arm movements - if the player is wielding a sword he may wave it around as if he was holding it in real-life.
 Landmarks with better weapons can be found around the map.
 There is also a magic staff that will allow the player to fire projectiles with a trigger on the controller, these are also aimed using the orientation of the controller.